Dr. Sylvia Torti, PhD

 - Announcement to campus community

-The Board of Trustees has partnered with Isaacson, Miller to conduct a national search for Westminster’s 20th president.
+The Board of Trustees partnered with Isaacson, Miller to conduct a national search for Westminster’s 20th president.

 Lindsay Gold and Courtney Wilk-Mandel are leading this presidential search with Jaime Morgen.